NORTH BOUNDARY TRAVERSE

-SAFETY: Aid and water stations will be provided, but in an effort to be greener, we require all runners to carry their own water, i.e., no cups at the aid stations.
-If you don’t own a handheld, consider purchasing one; they’re quite useful out on the trail.
-Otherwise a basic water bottle will be provided and handheld bottleholders will be available for purchase inexpensively.
+SAFETY: We’re not certain yet whether we will offer aid or water stations due to the ongoing pandemic, so runners are urged to carry their own supplies.
 We also strongly recommend that anyone sensitive to insect stings or bites carry their own medication.
 Finally, we urge that everyone do some pre-race training offroad, as there is no substitute for experience.
 We want you to have a good time.

-INFO FOR RUNNING OR VOLUNTEERING: Contact race director Chris George at 865.223.1242 or [email protected] More race and Treadin’ Trodden Trails series info available at 865.548.4718.
+INFO FOR RUNNING OR VOLUNTEERING: Contact race director John Storey at 865.567.5374 or [email protected] More race and Treadin’ Trodden Trails series info available at 865.548.4718.
 Volunteer info and signup available on Runsignup.com Volunteer info and signup available on Runsignup.com.
 We value volunteerism highly.
 Runners can take their participation in the KTC TTT series to the next level by volunteering!
 Not only does the success of each trail race depend on our great community of volunteers, but volunteerism is required for placement in the esteemed Grand Prix Rankings.
 In order to qualify for a Grand Prix award, runners must also volunteer for a minimum of 3 events.
 Each trail race has opportunities for both folks running in the event and those preferring to provide support during the race.
 Volunteer positions can be found and selected on the respective race page on Runsignup.com.
-No experience is necessary and one might argue that volunteering is more fun than running.
-Come out, support the community and secure your place in the Grand Prix hierarchy!
+No experience necessary.

 KTC SAFETY POLICY: KTC’s mission is to encourage lifelong physical well-being through running and walking.
 That is accomplished through a variety of events and programming.